userscripters/generate-headers/STACKAPPS.md

 Since v2.10.0, Generate Headers validates `@connect` headers for complying with allowed values (see the "Valid whitelists" section above for details).
 Just as with `@match` headers, incorrect values will be dropped from the output, and an error will be logged.

 Since v2.12.0, Generate Headers validates `@require` headers for being valid URLs and not file URLs (as they are disallowed by userscript managers).

+### Linting

+Since v3.4.0, Generate Headers has `--lint` and `--lint-fix` options (both CLI and programmatic API) that integrate with the [eslint-plugin-userscripts](https://github.com/Yash-Singh1/eslint-plugin-userscripts) plugin for ESLint.
+The package guarantees that generated headers pass linting by default, but those options are useful if you want to enforce consistent addition of both `@homepage` and `@homepageURL` headers to userscript managers that support them, as well as for future-proofing against changes to metadata block schemas.

 ### Platform